Parth-03/Vultures/docs/submission_03.md

 For the login/logout functionality of our project, if a user is not logged into an account, they will be given an option of registering to create an account.
 This 'Register' page is a form that when filled out will give the user the privileges of a logged in user as well as add the new user to the site database.
 We also have a 'Members View' page where users can go down the list of users and see the specific posts, comments, and score of that user.
 This is useful for if someone has a preferred user or has had good experiences with the food options a certain user has given before.
 The 'Member's View' page is only available to logged in users; if a logged out user tries to access this page, they will be prompted to "Please login first".

 For ease of logging in, we simply made the log in form part of our Navbar so users will not have to navigate to a new page rather they can seamlessly log in.
 New data in the form of food posts can be added by going to the 'Post' tab, filling out the form and then the post will appear on the 'Feed' tab where users can upvote/downvote posts and make comments.

+Users can now create new posts on the 'Post' page.
+They must provide the time, location, and description of relevant events.
+If the original poster is logged in when they create the post, their username will be displayed on the post.
+These posts are added to the feed.

+On the feed, each post has a 'Poster' field which displays the author of the post.
+If the author was not logged in when they made the post, this field will be set to 'None'.
+The time, location, and description will be shown as the author provided.
+The score will initially have a default value of 0.
+Users will only be able to modify and delete posts when they are logged in and viewing their own posts.

 # Problems/Successes
 For successes, we were able to implement the login/logout functionality pretty seamlessly in our Navbar.
 Also, creating different views for a logged in user and logged out user was pretty easy and allowed for better control over what privileges users of the app have.
 Also we were pretty ahead on this project as we implemented login/logout pretty far in advance so the only major hurdle we had for this project was getting the forms working correctly.